Windbreaker

-Regular jackets, coats, etc. may include a type of windbreaker as an interlining that can be removed when desired.
+Regular jackets or coats may include a type of windbreaker as an interlining that can be removed when desired.
 Windbreakers sometimes include a hood that may be removable and/or stowable.
-Many windbreakers may also include large pockets on the inside or the outside which allows belongings to be covered from weather such as light wind or rain as mentioned above.
+Many windbreakers may also include large pockets on the inside or the outside which allow belongings to be protected from the weather.
 Windbreakers may offer light to moderate insulating protection, more so than a sweater, but less than an overcoat.

 Windbreakers are primarily worn during the warmer seasons when wind or rain are expected, or as part of a layering strategy during colder seasons.
 Brightly colored windbreakers may also be worn by runners as protection from the weather, and as a reflective garment used for safety.
-A 2012 study demonstrated that adding windbreaker pants and jackets offer a lightweight but effective means of delaying hypothermia if the user is outside walking and encounters unexpected low temperatures.
+A 2012 study demonstrated that adding windbreaker pants and jackets is a lightweight but effective means of delaying hypothermia if the user is outside walking and encounters unexpected low temperatures.

 Windbreaker

-The term was first used by the John Rissman company of Chicago for its gabardine jackets.
+The term was first used and trademarked by the John Rissman company of Chicago for its gabardine jackets.

-Windbreaker is used in the United Kingdom and certain Commonwealth countries, including Australia and India.
+Windcheater is used in the United Kingdom and certain Commonwealth countries, including Australia and India.
 It can also refer to any glossy synthetic material used to make clothing.
 Windcheater tops are also commonly known as cagoules or windbreakers in the United Kingdom.